 With canned reading intervention programs, teachers wind up spending too much time teaching what many of their remedial readers already know and too little time helping students practice what they do not know.

-The 13 diagnostic reading assessments pinpoint the specific reading deficits for each of your students.
-All but the individual fluency assessment are in multiple choice format.
-That’s right.
-No time-consuming individualized testing—use Scantrons® or Grade Cam® if you wish.
-Each of the 13 assessments is comprehensive and prescriptive.
+The 13 whole-class diagnostic reading assessments pinpoint the specific reading deficits for each of your students.
 Everything you need to teach (or not teach) is assessed and instructional resources match every assessment item.
-Plus, 8 of the 13 tests include convenient audio files for easy test administration.

 The 13 program assessments include…